amor71/LiuAlgoTrader/README.md

 ## Introduction

-**LiuAlgoTrader** is a Pythonic all-batteries-included framework for effective algorithmic trading.
+**LiuAlgoTrader** is a scalable, multi-process framework for effective algorithmic trading.
 The framework is intended to simplify development, testing, deployment and evaluating algo trading strategies.

-LiuAlgoTrader can run on a Macbook laptop and *hedge-on-the-go*, or run on a multi-core hosted Linux server and it will optimize for best performance for either.
+LiuAlgoTrader can run on a laptop and *hedge-on-the-go*, or run on a multi-core hosted Linux server and it will automatically optimize for best performance for either.

-LiuAlgoTrader is Work-In-Progress, however it is a fully functional and powerful framework that may be used almost out-of-the-box.
-Assistance in development is highly appreciated, as well as comments and suggestions.
-Please check the Contribution section for further details.

 ## See The Framework in Action

 LiuAlgoTrader comes equipped with powerful & user-friendly back-testing tool.

-[Watch a $4,000 daily profit](https://youtu.be/rVwFCbHsbIY)  back-testing session using LiuAlgoTrader out-of-the-box strategies.
+[Watch a $4,000 Profit](https://youtu.be/rVwFCbHsbIY) using LiuAlgoTrader out-of-the-box tools.

 ## Quickstart

 ### Prerequisite

-- Paper, and preferable a funded Live account with [Alpaca Markets](https://alpaca.markets/docs/about-us/).
+- Paper, and a funded Live account with [Alpaca Markets](https://alpaca.markets/docs/about-us/).
 - Installed [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
 ### Install & Configure